defano/wyldcard/doc/BUILDING.md

 # Building the application

-HyperTalk Java is built with Gradle and should easily import into any IDE with Gradle integration like Eclipse or IntelliJ.
+WyldCard is built with Gradle and should easily import into any IDE with Gradle integration like Eclipse or IntelliJ.

 **Note that the project makes use of generated source code.** The application will not compile (or import correctly into Eclipse) until these sources are generated via `gradle generateGrammarSource`.